Use flash devices and magnetic disks based on the requirements for Virtual SAN.

-Do not include the size of the flash caching devices as capacity.
+- Do not include the size of the flash caching devices as capacity.
 These devices do not contribute storage and are used as cache unless you have added flash devices for storage.

-Provide enough space to handle the Primary level of failures to tolerate (PFTT) value in a virtual machine storage policy.
+- Provide enough space to handle the Primary level of failures to tolerate (PFTT) value in a virtual machine storage policy.
 A PFTT that is greater than 0 extends the device footprint.
 If the PFTT is set to 1, the footprint is double.
 If the PFTT is set to 2, the footprint is triple, and so on.

-Verify whether the vSAN datastore has enough space for an operation by examining the space on the individual hosts rather than on the consolidated vSAN datastore object.
-For example, when you evacuate a host, all free space in the datastore might be on the host that you are evacuating.
-The cluster is not able to accommodate the evacuation to another host.
+- Verify whether the Virtual SAN datastore has enough space for an operation by examining the space on the individual hosts rather than on the consolidated Virtual SAN datastore object.
+For example, when you evacuate a host, all free space in the datastore might be on the host that you are evacuating and the cluster is not able to accommodate the evacuation to another host.

-Provide enough space to prevent the datastore from running out of capacity, if workloads that have thinly provisioned storage start consuming a large amount of storage.
+- Provide enough space to prevent the datastore from running out of capacity, if workloads that have thinly provisioned storage start consuming a large amount of storage.

-Verify that the physical storage can accommodate the reprotection and maintenance mode of the hosts in the vSAN cluster.
+- Verify that the physical storage can accommodate the reprotection and maintenance mode of the hosts in the Virtual SAN cluster.

-Consider the vSAN overhead to the usable storage space.
+- Consider the Virtual SAN overhead to the usable storage space.

-For more information about planning the capacity of vSAN datastores, see the VMware vSAN Design and Sizing Guide.
+For more information about planning the capacity of Virtual SAN datastores, see the VMware Virtual SAN Design and Sizing Guide.

-vSAN Policy Impact on Capacity
+Virtual SAN Policy Impact on Capacity

-The vSAN storage policy for virtual machines affects the capacity devices in several ways.
+The Virtual SAN storage policy for virtual machines affects the capacity devices in several ways.

 |Aspects of Policy Influence||Description|

-When you place a host in maintenance mode or you clone a virtual machine, the datastore might not be able to evacuate the virtual machine objects, although the vSAN datastore indicates that enough space is available.
-This lack of space can occur if the free space is on the host that is being placed in maintenance mode.|
+|Available space for reprotecting or maintenance mode||When you place a host in maintenance mode or you clone a virtual machine, although the Virtual SAN datastore indicates that enough space is available, the datastore might not be able to evacuate the virtual machine objects because the free space is on the host that is being placed in maintenance mode.|